The question every reviewer asks first

 • Reducing the acceptable level of sampling risk forces the sample size up, not down.

-• If you cannot justify your sample size with reference to the population and your risk assessment, an inspector will challenge it.
+• If you can't justify your sample size with reference to the population and your risk assessment, an inspector will challenge it.

-• Most sample size disputes trace back to tolerable misstatement being set without reference to performance materiality.
+• In our experience, most sample size disputes trace back to tolerable misstatement being set without reference to PM.

 Why it matters in practice

-Getting sample size wrong has direct consequences for audit quality and efficiency.
+Getting sample size wrong hits in both directions.
 Set it too low and the auditor accepts too much sampling risk, potentially missing material misstatements.
-Set it too high and the team over-audits, wasting time on immaterial items without improving the conclusion.
+Set it too high and the team over-audits, burning hours on immaterial items without improving the conclusion.

 Worked example: Lindberg Precision AB

-Step 1 — Set tolerable misstatement: Performance materiality is SEK 2.7M.
-The engagement team sets tolerable misstatement for this test at SEK 2.7M (equal to performance materiality, since no other substantive procedures address the same assertion).
+PM is SEK 2.7M.
+The engagement team sets tolerable misstatement for this test at SEK 2.7M (equal to PM, since no other substantive procedures address the same assertion).

-Conclusion: A sample of 100 items from 1,247 balances is defensible.
+A sample of 100 items from 1,247 balances is defensible.
 The four inputs (risk assessment, confidence factor, tolerable misstatement, expected misstatement) are documented and traceable.
 If the team had set tolerable misstatement at half PM (SEK 1.35M), the sample would have doubled to 198.
+Nobody enjoys reworking the calculation after a reviewer challenges it, but documenting the inputs up front is how you avoid that conversation entirely.

 Key standard references

-• ISA 530.A10: Factors affecting sample size for tests of details — acceptable sampling risk, tolerable misstatement, expected misstatement, and population characteristics.
+• ISA 530 .A10 covers the factors affecting sample size for tests of details: acceptable sampling risk, tolerable misstatement, expected misstatement, and population characteristics.

-• ISA 530.A11: The auditor may use statistical or non-statistical methods, provided the sample is sufficient to reduce sampling risk to an acceptably low level.
+• ISA 530 .A11 permits statistical or non-statistical methods, provided the sample is sufficient to reduce sampling risk to an acceptably low level.

-• ISA 530.A8–A9: Factors affecting sample size for tests of controls — tolerable deviation rate, expected deviation rate, and assessed risk of material misstatement.
+• ISA 530 .A8–A9 addresses sample size for tests of controls.
+The factors are tolerable deviation rate, expected deviation rate, the assessed risk of material misstatement, and the assurance expected from other procedures.

-• ISA 530.A10(e): Stratification of the population as a factor the auditor must consider when determining sample size.
+• ISA 530 .A10(e) requires the auditor to consider stratification of the population when determining sample size.

 Related terms